Best Demo Software for Sales and Presales Teams

 Pricing

-• Base, at $500 per month, gets you 5 seats, unlimited HTML demos, unlimited integrations, embedded forms, Navattic JS, in-app demo suggestions, a dedicated CSM, and Base Copilot (Media & chart edits, prompt, brand & tone context, review).
+- Base, at $500 per month, gets you 5 seats, unlimited HTML demos, integrations, MCP access, Navattic JS, a dedicated CSM, A/B testing, Copilot review, prompt, brand & tone, and AI voiceovers and avatars

-• Growth, at $1,000 per month, gets you 10 seats, account identification, A/B testing, advanced analytics, demo translation, in-app collaboration, custom domains, SSO and directory sync, everything in Launchpad, plus Growth Copilot (AI avatars, advanced AI voiceover, custom use cases).
+- Growth, at $1,000 per month, gets you 10 seats, account identification, demo translation, in-app collaboration, custom domains, SSO and directory sync, and everything in Launchpad (interest level demos, sandbox demos)

 Enterprise plans get you offline demos, HTML capture translation, audit logs, priority support, professional services, priority support, and expert demo consultations.
 Talk to sales for pricing.